 Entrepreneur and (gambling) addicted

-There is a lot of hidden suffering among a large group of people in the Netherlands and there is also a huge taboo on this: addiction.
-This is already a serious problem for salaried people, but there are often safety nets for this.
-In consultation with the employer, a program can be offered for a request for help.
+There is a lot of hidden suffering among a large group of people in the Netherlands and there is also a huge taboo on it: addiction.
+This is already a serious problem for people in paid employment, but there are often safety nets for that.
+In consultation with the employer, a program can be offered in the event of a request for help.
 Sometimes it also happens that someone takes time off or reports sick when normal functioning is no longer possible.
-These safety nets are lacking for an entrepreneur, and this can have disastrous consequences for a self-employed person without employees.
-Since I have been working as an expert coach in addiction care as a coach, I have experienced several cases in which the company itself runs well and makes an operational profit, but a gambling addiction almost causes the company to go down financially.
+These safety nets are missing for an entrepreneur and this can have disastrous consequences, especially for a self-employed person.
+Since I have been active as an expert as a coach in addiction care, I have seen several cases where the company itself is running well and makes operational profit, but a gambling addiction almost causes the company to go under financially.